Maria Velotti

-Her beatification cause launched in the 1920s and she became titled as a Servant of God.
-Pope Francis confirmed her heroic virtue and titled her as Venerable in 2016 while later approving a miracle attributed to her in 2019 which would enable for her beatification.
-It was scheduled to be held on 16 May 2020 but the COVID-19 pandemic forced its postponement.
-The celebration was rescheduled and celebrated on 26 September 2020.

 Life

 Maria Velotti was born in Soccavo in Naples on 16 November 1826 to Francesco Velotti and Teresa Napoletano.
 Her baptism was celebrated on that same date in the Santi Pietro e Paolo church in Soccavo.

 Her parents died before she turned two circa 1828 and she was sent to live with her unmarried aunt Caterina (who lived in Sirico near Nola) who would over time come to mistreat and abuse her.
 Her half-brother Giovanni (from her father's first marriage) remained in Soccavo and a chance meeting between the two in adulthood revealed their familial connection.
 Her initial education came from the local parish priest since there were no public schools in the area at that time and in her childhood was sometimes referred to as "Mariella".
 Her aunt's abuse extended to her spiritual life and she would often be assigned to housework so that she could not reflect on God in silence; her housework often took over two hours.
 But her situation became untenable at home and her married (and childless) neighbors Lorenzo Sabatino and Giuseppa Tuzzolo took her in and raised her as their own.
 Velotti could barely read or write.